OpenAtomFoundation/pika/README.md

 ## Clean compilation

 ```
-  If you need to clean up the compiled content, use one of two methods, depending on the situation：
+  If wanna clean up the compilation content, you can choose one of the following two methods as your will.
   1. exec `cd output && make clean` clean pika Compile content
   2. exec `rm -fr output` rebuild cmake（for complete recompilation）
 ```